tungyen/Deep_learning_CV/Segmentation_2d/DeepLabV3/README.md

 # DeepLabV3 #
 First of all, please follow [My Dataset Guidance](https://github.com/tungyen/Deep_learning_CV/tree/master/Dataset) to download the cityscapes dataset.
 This part includes DeepLabV3 and DeepLabV3+ model for image semantic segmentation.
 For the first time use of Paskal VOC dataset, please add argument --voc_download True to download dataset under Dataset folder.To download different year of Paskal VOC dataset, change voc_year in argument.
+And remember to add train_aug.txt under Dataset/VOC/VOCdevkit/VOC2012/train_aug.txt.
+The detail is also in the link above.

 ## Training ##